 Living wage

-El Salvador has been a dollarized economy since 2001, when the US Dollar replaced the Salvadorian Colon (SVC) as the official currency.
-The Anker Living Wage Reference Value for rural El Salvador is estimated at 393 USD (346 EUR) per month.
+The Anker Living Wage Reference Value for rural El Salvador is estimated at 407 USD (366 EUR) per month.
 This estimate accounts for the wage required by rural workers to afford a basic but decent standard of living in a typical rural area of El Salvador.[1]